ChelsieSalome/Linux-Ass1/README.md

 * `ed25519`: is a type of public-key algorithm.
 Other options of public key types include: rsa, dsa & ecdsa.
 Ed25519 is preferred for new keys due to its superior performance, smaller key sizes, better security, and resistance to certain attacks.
 (VulnerX, 2024) You can refer to [RSA vs ECDSA vs Ed25519](https://vulnerx.com/ssh-key-algorithms/) for further reading about each public key advantages.

-* `f`: option to specify the file name and path where the key pair of keys will be saved.
+* `f`: is an option to specify the file name and path where the key pair of keys will be saved.

-* `~/.ssh/key-name`: is the full path to the .ssh directory from the current user' home.
+* `~/.ssh/key-name`: is the full path to the .ssh directory from the current user' home directory.
 Please replace `key-name` with the **key name** that you would have chosen for your key:
-        * The private key will be saved as `key-name`.
+>* The private key will be saved as `key-name`.
-        * The public key will be saved as `key-name.pub`.
+>* The public key will be saved as `key-name.pub`.

-* `C`: option adds a comment to the key.
+* `C`: option to add a comment to the key.
     * `"youremail@email.com"`: is the comment added to the key.
 This comment is embedded in the public key file and is visible when the key is used.
-    * **Example**: Let's say your username is Chelsie, your email address is "chelsie@gmail.com"  and you choose to name your key **"wedKEY"**, then the command to create your SSH key pair should look look like this:
+    * **Example**: Let's say your email address is "chelsie@gmail.com"  and you choose to name your key **"wedKEY"**, then the command to create your SSH key pair should look like this:
-    > `ssh-keygen -t ed25519 -f ~/.ssh/wedKEY -C "chelsie@gmail.com"`
+    `ssh-keygen -t ed25519 -f ~/.ssh/wedKEY -C "chelsie@gmail.com"`

 ## Step 4: Choosing a Passphrase
-You can protect the private using a **passphrase**.
+You can protect the private key using a **passphrase**.
 A **passphrase** is just a string of characters used to add an additional layer of security to your private key through encryption.

 To make your life easier and avoid the hassle of remembering a passphrase, you can choose not to set one.
-To do this, simply hit ENTER twice when prompted for a passphrase.
+To do this, simply press **ENTER** twice when prompted for a passphrase.
 This will create your SSH key without any passphrase protection.
 Successful completion of the ssh-key should look like:

 ![alt text](image-13.png)

 ## Step 5: Verifying your SSH Keys
-Type `cd .ssh` and next `ls` to view the files in the .ssh directory.
+Type `cd .ssh` > `ls` to view the files in the .ssh directory.
 > The keys are successfully created if you see the following files in the .ssh directory:
 * **key-name** *(private key)*
 * **key-name.pub** *(public key)*